5 Tips Marketing to Gen Z

 2. Transparent: Be honest.
 If you get a negative review, acknowledge it, respond to how you will fix it, and apologize.

-3. Responsibility: Gen Z is concerned about the planet, the marginalized, and don’t like liars or corruption.
+3. Responsibility: Gen Z is concerned about the planet and the marginalized, and it doesn’t like liars or corruption.

-Brands that want to be successful in 2020 are going to need the support of Gen Z, and Gen Z is forcing brands to become more what they should have been all along — honest, authentic, creative, and responsible.
+Brands that want to be successful in 2020 will need the support of Gen Z, and Gen Z is forcing brands to become more of what they should have been all along—honest, authentic, creative, and responsible.

 About us and this blog